To amend title 28, United States Code, to modify the composition of the Eastern judicial district of Arkansas, and for other purposes.

 Length: 2 pages

-This bill was introduced on July 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 10, 2018, in a previous session of Congress, but it did not receive a vote.

 Jul 10, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.